timiskhakov/timiskhakov.github.io/posts/exploring-spans-and-pipelines.md

 ## Problem

 Let's make up a similar problem with a completely arbitrary domain.
 Say, we have an application that works with...
 I dunno, video games (I'm a bit into this topic, so, the domain is not really arbitrary).
-Imagine we have a model that descibes a video game as:
+Imagine we have a model that describes a video game as:
 ```csharp
 public class Videogame
 {